leondz/garak/docs/source/garak.probes.latentinjection.rst

 This probe tests whether models respond to injections embedded in context.
-This subsumes attacks including Indirect Prompt Injection, Latent Jailbreak, and XPIA, and is specifically aimed at semi-overt prompt injections whose stealth is afforded by being placed in a larger context.
+This subsumes attacks including `Indirect Prompt Injection <https://kai-greshake.de/posts/inject-my-pdf/>`_, `Latent Jailbreak <https://arxiv.org/abs/2307.08487>`_, and `XPIA <https://www.microsoft.com/en-us/security/blog/2024/04/11/how-microsoft-discovers-and-mitigates-evolving-attacks-against-ai-guardrails/>`_, and is specifically aimed at semi-overt prompt injections whose stealth is afforded by being placed in a larger context.
 This makes this class of attack similar to that effective against RAGs and other systems used for summarisation.

 The module uses a templating system to construct prompts.